digitranslab/jumpstart/docs/versioned_docs/version-2.19.0/data-sources/n8n.md

 # n8n

-ToolJet can trigger n8n workflows using webhook URLs.
+JumpStart can trigger n8n workflows using webhook URLs.
 Please refer [this](https://docs.n8n.io/) to know more about n8n.

 ## Connection

-To establish a connection with the n8n data source, click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.tooljet.com/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the n8n data source, click on the `+Add new data source` button located on the query panel or navigate to the [Data Sources](https://docs.jumpstart.com/docs/data-sources/overview) page from the JumpStart dashboard.

 n8n webhooks can be called with or without an **Authentication**.
 You can keep the `Authentication type` as `none` if your webhook didn't have one or if it has one then you can choose the one from the dropdown and provide credentials: